 Divide the sauce into the same bowls and add a few sprigs of cilantro or diced scallions.

 Add 2 tbsp (… or more) of the chili oil on top through a sieve.
+Sprinkle more ground sichuan peppercorn on top like one of the reader suggested!
 Stir and slurp and… BURN!